kevinfarrugia/react-glider/README.md

 ### How can I remove the eslint warning `import/no-extraneous-dependencies`?

 [`import/no-extraneous-dependencies`](https://github.com/import-js/eslint-plugin-import/blob/main/docs/rules/no-extraneous-dependencies.md) requires that all dependencies are included in the project's `package.json` file.
 Since the CSS file is generated by `glider-js`, it will not be listed in your `package.json` file.
 The preferred option would be to create a local CSS file containing the [`glider.css`](https://github.com/NickPiscitelli/Glider.js/blob/master/glider.css) file's contents.
 Alternatively, you may disable the eslint warning for that line.
-We do not recommend installing `glider-js` as a dependency in your package as you would then be responsible for maintainining the `glider-js` and `react-glider` dependencies in your project.
+We do not recommend installing `glider-js` as a dependency in your package as you would then be responsible for maintaining the `glider-js` and `react-glider` dependencies in your project.

 ### Can I customize the appearance of the dots/pagination elements?